 David Szekeres joined Heron as Senior Vice President, General Counsel, Business Development and Corporate Secretary in 2016.
-Mr. Szekeres was promoted to Chief Legal, Business and Administrative Officer in 2019 and was promoted to Executive Vice President, Chief Operating Officer in 2020.
-Mr. Szekeres has more than 20 years of legal, business development and financial experience, primarily in the biotechnology industry.
+Mr. Szekeres was promoted to Chief Legal, Business and Administrative Officer in 2019 and was promoted to Executive Vice President, Chief Operating Officer in October 2020.
+Mr. Szekeres has more than 20 years of legal and financial experience, primarily in the biotechnology industry.
 From 2014 to 2015, he served as General Counsel, Chief Business Officer, Principal Financial and Accounting Officer and Corporate Secretary at Regulus Therapeutics Inc. In that role, Mr. Szekeres oversaw the company's business, financial and legal responsibilities as it developed into a clinical-stage corporation.
 From 2008 through its acquisition by Thermo Fisher Scientific, Inc. in 2014, he served as Head of Mergers and Acquisitions, Governance and Securities and Assistant Corporate Secretary at Life Technologies Corporation.
 From 2001 to 2006, Mr. Szekeres served as Corporate Attorney at a number of law firms, including O'Melveny & Myers LLP and Latham & Watkins LLP.
 Prior to 2001, he served as Senior Associate in Investment Banking at Robertson Stephens.
-Mr. Szekeres is a member of the board of trustees for the Sanford Burnham Prebys Medical Institute.
+Since April 2023, Mr. Szekeres has served as Chairman of the Board of Directors and Chairman of the Audit Committee of GRI Bio, Inc., a biotechnology company advancing an innovative pipeline of Natural Killer T cell modulators for the treatment of inflammatory, fibrotic and autoimmune diseases.
+Mr. Szekeres is also a member of the board of trustees for the Sanford Burnham Prebys Medical Institute.
 He received a B.A. degree from the University of California, Irvine and a J.D. degree from Duke University School of Law.

 Lisa Peraza joined Heron as Senior Director, Controller in 2014.
-Ms. Peraza was promoted to Vice President, Controller in 2019 and promoted to Vice President, Chief Accounting Officer in 2020.
+Ms. Peraza was promoted to Vice President, Controller in 2019 and promoted to Vice President, Chief Accounting Officer in October 2020.
 She has more than 20 years of finance and accounting experience, primarily in the biotechnology industry.
 From June 2008 to March 2014, Ms. Peraza held key finance and accounting positions at Ardea Biosciences, Inc., most recently serving as Executive Director, Controller.
 From June 2001 to May 2008, she held key accounting positions at La Jolla Pharmaceutical Company.
 Ms. Peraza began her career with KPMG LLP.
 She received a B.A. degree from the University of California, Santa Barbara and is licensed as a C.P.A. in the State of California.